StrangeBeeCorp/docs/docs/thehive/configuration/akka.md

 }
 ```

-!!!
-Note
+!!! note "Remoting and security configuration"
     Note that `akka.remote.artery.transport` has changed and `akka.ssl.config-ssl-engine` needs to be configured.

-    **For more details, refer to**: [Akka Remoting with Artery - Remote Security](https://doc.akka.io/docs/akka/current/remoting-artery.html#remote-security)
+    For more details, refer to [Akka Remoting with Artery - Remote Security](https://doc.akka.io/docs/akka/current/remoting-artery.html#remote-security).

-!!!
-Warning "Certificate Considerations"
+!!! warning "Certificate considerations"
     Ensure you use your internal PKI (Public Key Infrastructure) or keytool commands to generate certificates.

-    **For detailed instructions, see**: [Using keytool for Certificate Generation](https://lightbend.github.io/ssl-config/CertificateGeneration.html#using-keytool)
+    For detailed instructions, see [Using Keytool for X.509 Certificate Generation](https://lightbend.github.io/ssl-config/CertificateGeneration.html#using-keytool).

-    Your server certificates should include the following _KeyUsage_ and _ExtendedkeyUsage_ extensions for proper functioning:
+    Your server certificates should include the following `KeyUsage` and `ExtendedkeyUsage` extensions for proper functioning:

     - _KeyUsage_ extensions
         - `nonRepudiation`
         - `dataEncipherment`
         - `digitalSignature`
         - `keyEncipherment`

     - _ExtendedkeyUsage_ extensions
         - `serverAuth`
         - `clientAuth`

 !!!
-Example "Akka Configuration with SSL/TLS for Node 1"
+Example "Akka configuration with SSL/TLS for node 1"

     ```yaml
     ## Akka server